w3f-grants-archive/ParaSpell/README.md

 Complete guide for project installation and launch.
 ## 3.1 Prerequisites
 Prerequisites required for cloning repository, work with Makefile and Network.
-- DOCKER, you can install it from this link [Docker](https://docs.docker.com/get-docker/)

 #### Linux
+- DOCKER ENGINE, you can install it from this link [Docker](https://docs.docker.com/engine/install/ubuntu/)

 ```
 sudo apt install git make
 ```
 #### MacOs
+- DOCKER, you can install it from this link [Docker](https://docs.docker.com/get-docker/)

 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 brew install make git